-- i.
-The primary to secondary LEAKAGE rate observed in each SG (if it is not practical to assign the LEAKAGE to an individual SG, the entire primary to secondary LEAKAGE should be conservatively assumed to be from one SG) during the cycle preceding the inspection which is the subject of the report; - j.
-The calculated accident induced leakage rate from the portion of the tubes below 15.2 inches from the top of the tubesheet for the most limiting accident in the most limiting SG.
-In addition, if the calculated accident induced leakage rate from the most limiting accident is less than 2.49 times the maximum operational primary to secondary leakage rate, the report should describe how it was determined; and - k.
-The results of monitoring for tube axial displacement (slippage).
-If slippage is discovered, the implications of the discovery and corrective action shall be provided.
+- h.
+[No change] - i.
+The calculated accident induced leakage rate from the portion of the tubes below 13.1 15.21 inches from the top of the tubesheet for the most limiting accident in the most limiting SG.
+In addition, if the calculated accident induced leakage rate from the most limiting accident is less than 2.16 times the maximum operational primary to secondary leakage rate, the report should describe how it was determined.